gcallah/Economics/Tariffs/tariffs2.md

 Yet economists' models of trade do not account for this reality at all; in fact, they boast that by following their policies, [we get to consume more and work less](https://www.cato.org/policy-analysis/updated-case-free-trade#economic-case).
+In fact, some may find they work so much less that they turn to [drug addiction](https://gobigread.wisc.edu/2017/05/men-disappear-from-rust-belt-unemployment-addiction-rise/) to occupy their time.
+Contra some economists who argued that labor always yields ["disutility"](https://tinyurl.com/543w9y86), in fact, life without meaningful work is a [serious mental health hazard](https://tinyurl.com/2899bc5r).

 Now perhaps Cicero was wrong, and the state has no legitimate role in promoting the physical and spiritual health of the people.
 Perhaps the only justifiable state is the